↑

 • asparagus

 Step 2: In a cast-iron skillet, cook the bacon until crisp.
-Remove to paper towel-lined plate to cool, then crumble.
+Remove to a paper towel-lined plate to cool, then crumble.
 Drain off all but about a tablespoon of the bacon drippings and cook the onion a few minutes until tender.
 Add the garlic; cook one minute more.

 Step 4: Add some fresh baby spinach and saute until that wilts.
 It won’t take long!

-Step 6: As with most frittatas, this one starts on the stovetop and finishes it in the oven, so move the skillet to the oven and bake 10-15 minutes until the middle is barely set.
+Step 6: As with most frittatas, this one starts on the stovetop and finishes in the oven, so move the skillet to the oven and bake for 10-15 minutes until the middle is barely set.

 Other breakfast recipes you’ll enjoy: